Olympus E-M1 vs Panasonic GX80

 Studio photographers will appreciate that the Olympus E-M1 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M1 and GX80 can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M1 and the Panasonic GX80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.